 The illuminated reticle, whether it be a single red or green dot or a circle with subtensions and center dot, is measured in minutes of angle (MOA.)
 The minute of angle is a unit for angular measurement of a circle.
 1 MOA is equal to 1.047 inches at 100 yards, rounded down to 1 inch.
 For example, a 1 MOA dot will appear to be 1 inch big on at target 100 yards out.
 A small MOA dot will be harder to see, especially at longer distances.
 A large MOA dot, especially at the highest brightness level, will be very easy to see but may cover too much of your target to precisely hit where you’ve aimed.

-3 to 5 MOA dots—with 3 being the most popular—lay between the middle of small and bigger dot sizes.
+3 to 5 MOA dots—with 3 being the most popular—lay in between the middle of small and bigger dot sizes.
 Since most red dot sights have adjustable brightness, the 3 to 5 MOA dot is the most accurate in most shooting situations from home defense in tight quarters to medium range steel target shooting or hog hunting.